7 life lessons I’ve learned over the last 39 years

-I have been reflecting quite a bit on my life today and thought you might enjoy reading a few lessons that I've learned in the first half.
-Here are 7 life lessons I've learned.
-Many of these were hard learned lessons, by sharing them it is my hope that you won't have to learn them the same way I did.
+I have been reflecting on my life today and thought you might enjoy reading a few lessons that I’ve learned in the first half.
+Many of these lessons were learned through painful experience, by sharing them it is my hope that you won’t have to learn them the same way I did.
 Enjoy!

 1. Relationships matter!